juhana/hugo-by-example/_pages/contributions/Plumbing.md

 ## Usage

-Copy as much as you need from `plumbing.h` or `plumbing.g` to your game (you may have some of those verbs already defined), then take a look at `plumbing.hug` to see how objects are further defined.
+Look at 'plumbing_example.hug' to see how to incorporate it into your game, and alter the files as needed.

 ## Additional Notes